 Normal, IL 61790-2200

 Apply for Financial Aid

 Your first step is completing the Free Application for Federal Student Aid (FAFSA).
 The FAFSA is available beginning October 1, and we encourage you to complete it by November 15 for full consideration.
 However, for best consideration for all types of aid, we recommend filing as soon as possible after October 1.
 Financial aid award notices will be sent during the month of April if the FAFSA and all requested documents have been submitted.

 New students will be mailed information about University Housing and meal plans in mid-January.
 You can begin the online housing/dining application process in mid-February.

 Connect with Future Redbirds

 Get to know a few friends before you get here!
-In the Illinois State community on Facebook (Schools App), you can find other students who share your major, residence hall, or variety of interests.
+In the Illinois State community on Facebook, you can find other students who share your major, residence hall, or variety of interests.

 Download our customizable graduation party invitations to print and send to your family and friends.
 Congratulations – you’re a Redbird!

 Preview is the two-day summer orientation and registration program required for freshmen students and their families.
 It takes place throughout June and July.
 Students who submit an enrollment deposit are mailed a Preview reservation postcard beginning in mid-March.

 Students meet with an academic advisor, register for classes, get to know current students and future classmates, meet faculty and staff from various departments, and receive a Redbird student ID card.